rhysd/actionlint/docs/install.md

 ### mise

-You can install actionlint with the [mise-en-place](https://github.com/jdx/mise) which automates the process of installing (and switching between) various versions of GitHub release binaries.
-With mise already installed, run these commands to install actionlint:
+You can install actionlint with the [mise-en-place][mise] which automates the process of installing (and switching between) various versions of GitHub release binaries.
+With mise already installed, run these commands to install
+actionlint:

 ```bash
 # Show all installable versions